 Chapter 1.
 Trust Radical Truth and Radical Transparency

-It takes time to adapt to radical truth and radical transparency, but the critics saying it’s not natural have it wrong because do adapt to it, albeit not everyone and albeit it takes around 18 months.
+It takes time to adapt to radical truth and radical transparency.
+But the critics saying it’s not natural have it wrong because after 18 months people adapt to it.

 1.1: Realize You Have Nothing to Fear Saying The Truth